 When it comes to getting out of the door, bedtimes, sharing toys and household chores, all our ‘good’ intentions as parents can go out of the window.
 How do we stay present and grounded with our children, even when the pressure is on?
+To find out, join our compassionate parenting online course.
 Ready to book?
 Fill in the online registration form.

 Learn and practise the six principles of compassionate parenting

 - Let’s see if we can get everybody’s needs met: going for connection, hanging loose to the outcome (Week One)

 - Taking a ‘Time In’: the importance of presence and self-connection (Week Two)